2019 Lombok earthquake: Casualties

 The earthquake caused a landslide and several rockfalls that struck a group of around forty tourists visiting a waterfall in East Lombok, killing six of them.
-Among the six deaths were two Malaysian tourists and a 14-year old boy.
+Among the six deaths were two Malaysian tourists and a 14-year-old boy.
 26 other Malaysian tourists were also injured.
 Four people were injured when a house collapsed.
 In total the Indonesian National Board for Disaster Management reported 182 injuries in East and North Lombok regencies.

 Damage

-According to Indonesian Social Minister Agus Gumiwang Kartasasmita, 83,000 homes were damages; including 4,400 homes heavily damaged.
+According to Indonesian Social Minister Agus Gumiwang Kartasasmita, 83,000 homes were damaged; including 4,400 homes heavily damaged.

+Reactions

+Malaysian Prime Minister Mahathir Mohamad extended his condolences to the families of the two Malaysians who were killed in the quake-triggered landslide.